Located in the heart of the Polynesian culture, Cook Islands may not be the world’s most famous culinary destination.

 Charlie’s is also one of the most budget friendly meal places in the Cook Islands.

 They have daily live music from 6:30-8 PM and serve locally-brewed Matutu beer at far cheaper pricves than other establishments – definitely must-try beer!

-Tamarind Restaurant is one of the fanciest restaurants on Cook Islands.
-It occupies one of the most historical structures in Rarotonga.
+Tamarind Restaurant is one of the fanciest restaurants on the Cook Islands.
+It occupies one of the most historic structures in Rarotonga.
 They did a great job renovating it and converting it to a very upscale restaurant with a colonial feel.

 Its well-manicured back garden overlooking the water is a perfect place to enjoy a romantic dinner, while watching the sunset in the distance.